frederic-perez/AmE-dictionary/data/idioms.md

 __(T)sup?__ _interrog_ /ˈ(t)səp/ What’s up?; What is happening?; What have you been doing? _Hi!
 Tsup?_
 __(the good) Lord willing and the creek don’t rise__ (rural) If all goes as it should; if everything goes well. _We’ve had a lot of delays, but Lord willing and the creek don’t rise, we should have the house finished before winter._
 __(the) man/woman of the hour__ A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._
-__(the) next thing (one) knows__ All of a sudden; out of nowhere; without warning. _I was standing in line, minding my own business, when the next thing I know, a gunman runs into the bank and starts screaming at us to get on the ground!_
+__(the) next thing (one) knows__ :two: All of a sudden; out of nowhere; without warning. _I was standing in line, minding my own business, when the next thing I know, a gunman runs into the bank and starts screaming at us to get on the ground!_
 __(there’s) no comparison__ This person or thing is clearly and inarguably better than any other. _This place serves the best pizza in town—no comparison!_
 __(well) what do you know__ :two: A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_
 __(with) kind regards__ A common, semi-formal valediction used to at the end of a letter or other written message to express well wishes to the recipient. _I hope I’ll have the chance of meeting with you again soon.
 Kind regards, Brian_